Mesothelioma and Nanotechnology

 - The results were quick and accurate.

-Nanotechnology Particles to Deliver Treatment
+Nanotechnology Particles to Deliver Targeted Mesothelioma Treatment

 Early, accurate diagnosis is a great start, but better treatments are also needed.
 Nanotechnology could deliver better and more effective treatments with fewer side effects.[3]
-Early research is promising.
-One Australian patient even seems to have been cured using nanotechnology.

 Researchers used nanoparticles containing microRNA injected into the body and directed toward tumors by targeted antibodies.
 These guided the particles to the tumor while ignoring other tissues.
 Once at the tumor, the particles released the microRNA into cancer cells, inserting new genes to inhibit growth.

 Researchers are testing this nanoparticle treatment against different types of cancers with various medicines.
-Chemotherapy medications could be placed in the particles and delivered directly to cancer cells.

-One recent study used nanoparticles to deliver targeted treatment to cancer cells.
+One recent study used nanoparticles to deliver targeted chemotherapy treatment to cancer cells.
 Researchers visually proved its success using a special molecule alongside the nanoparticles, and chemotherapy drugs fluoresced green when cancer cells died.
 This process confirmed the drugs reached the tumor and killed cancer cells.

 Nanoparticle treatment for cancer, including mesothelioma, is an exciting and ongoing line of research.
 Each new study shows more promise.
 It may not be long before this becomes a standard treatment for cancer patients.